 The Most Common Question: Are Navicular Syndrome & Navicular Disease hereditary?

-Since people often use the terms interchangeably, I'll first explain the difference and why the confusion occurred.
+What's the difference between Navicular Syndrome, Navicular Disease and "Caudal Heel Syndrome"?Since people often use the terms interchangeably, I'll first explain the difference and why the confusion occurred.

 Navicular Syndrome is a progressive condition affecting any one or all three of the Navicular Bone,